 I find it extremely ironic that Berkeley Ergonomics claims on their web site that they

-I also think it's unprincipled & totally hypocritical for Berkeley Ergonomics to allow their dealers to withhold or bury the synthetic Polypropylene information, all the while they & their dealers make aggressive "All Natural", "Natural Mattress" & false "Organic mattress" type claims.
+I also think it's unprincipled and hypocritical for Berkeley Ergonomics to allow their dealers to withhold or bury the synthetic Polypropylene information, all the while they and their dealers make aggressive "All Natural", "Natural Mattress" & false "Organic mattress" type claims.

 So what mattress will I get to replace my Berkeley Ergonomics mattress?